HorcruxAshu/Openfabric-be/readme.md

 Welcome! and thank you for applying!

 > To get started with the project please refer to the <strong>Instructions</strong> directory.
+I practise writing clean code inspired from Uncle Bob's Clean Code.
+You will find necessary comments made as and when required.

 ## Requirement